-Reconsider travel due to crime.
+Exercise increased caution due to crime, civil unrest, and the possibility of kidnapping.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do not travel to:

 Country Summary: Crime, including petty theft, carjackings, muggings, assaults, and other violent crime, is common in Peru and can occur during daylight hours despite the presence of many witnesses.
+Kidnapping is rare, but does occur.
 The risk of crime increases at night.
 Organized criminal groups have been known to use roadblocks to rob victims in areas outside of the capital city of Lima.

 U.S. travelers participating in Ayahuasca and Kambo ceremonies should be aware that numerous persons, including U.S. citizens, have reported that while under the influence of these substances, they have witnessed or been victims of sexual assault, rape, theft, serious health problems and injuries, and even death.